 FDIC Insurance (up to $250,000)

-Coinbase is one of the only exchanges to offer FDIC insurance on USD (U.S. dollar) deposits.
-Like a traditional bank, Coinsbase offers FDIC insurance on deposits up to $250,000 USD (U.S. dollar) funds.
+Coinbase offers FDIC insurance on USD deposits.
+Like a traditional bank, Coinbase offers FDIC insurance on deposits up to $250,000.
 This coverage does NOT, however, extend to your cryptocurrency funds.

 Whitelisting Crypto Addresses

 Another layer of protection is the ability to restrict access to addresses that can withdraw your cryptocurrency.
 These addresses are saved in your address book, blocking any other addresses from accessing your funds.
 This feature is only available on Coinbase Pro.